Zeioth/garbage-day.nvim/README.md

 Garbage collector that stops inactive LSP clients to free RAM.

 ## Why
+In many scenarios, unmanaged LSP clients running on background can take severl Gb of RAM.

-I wrote this plugin for [NormalNvim](https://github.com/NormalNvim/NormalNvim), so we can have a LSP garbage collector that which code remains readable, maintainable, and stable without needing external dependencies.
+I wrote this plugin for [NormalNvim](https://github.com/NormalNvim/NormalNvim), so we can have a LSP garbage collector which code remains readable, maintainable, and stable without needing external dependencies.

 ## How to setup
 Add this to lazy